Blockstream/lwk/README.md

 We want LWK to be a reference tool driven both by Blockstream and Liquid participants that helps make Liquid integration frictionless, define ecosystem standards and leverage advanced Liquid capabilities such as covenants or swaps.

 While LWK is Rust native, we provide [bindings](./lwk_bindings) for Python, Kotlin and Swift using [Mozilla UniFFI](https://mozilla.github.io/uniffi-rs/) and we provide preliminary support for [WASM](./lwk_wasm).
-We will continue polishinhg these bindings and expanding the available options.
+We will continue polishing these bindings and expanding the available options.
-Aditionally, the Bull Bitcoin team has developed [Dart/Flutter](https://github.com/SatoshiPortal/lwk-dart) bindings.
+Additionally, the Bull Bitcoin team has developed [Dart/Flutter](https://github.com/SatoshiPortal/lwk-dart) bindings.

 ## Main Features